How to send gigantic files (like multi-Gigabyte files) in Outlook?

 Nor did we have a sufficient training budget to consider massive training for our users.

-A few weeks later, thanks to Attach2Cloud, all our users shared their files, large or small, on OneDrive (while continuing to use Outlook and attaching their files to their emails as usual).
+A few weeks later, thanks to Attach2Cloud, all our users were sharing their files, large or small, on OneDrive (while continuing to use Outlook and attaching their files to their emails as usual).

 Attach2Cloud has drastically boosted the adoption rate of OneDrive and of the advanced MS Office 365 collaboration features based on OneDrive at our organization.